njoy/TNSFD/LEAPR/quickstart/h2o_simple.rst

    :language: html
    :lines: 1-

-*Cards 17-19 are invoked when an inelastic coherent approximations is requested.
+*Cards 17-19 are invoked when an inelastic coherent approximation is requested.
 Since no intermolecular coherence was requested (i.e. the final value on card 5 is set to 0), these cards are omitted.
 Instead, we continue directly to card 20.*

 - Card 20 is a set of comments that will be included in the final output tape (tape24).
 Card 20 will continue to be read until a blank line (consisting of only a "/") is read in.